-Planning Grants (PL.)
+Planning Grants (PL)

-- Community Input and Collaboration 25 points are awarded for communities that document public input and collaboration efforts in the development of the application beyond letters of support, and the two (2) required Public Hearings. - Connection to Previous Planning Effort 15 points are awarded for documentation that the plan that is being applied for connects to a previous planning effort done by the Community. - Implementation of Previous Plan, or First-time Plans 10 points are awarded for communities that document the successful implementation of a previous plan or for communities that have never received a planning grant for the type of plan before.
+- Community Input and Collaboration A maximum of 25 points are awarded for communities that document public input and collaboration efforts beyond letters of support and the two required Public Hearings. - Connection to Previous Planning Effort A maximum of 15 points are awarded for documentation that the plan that is being applied for connects to a pervious planning effort done by the community. - Implementation of Previous Plan or First-time Plans A maximum of 10 points are awarded for communities that document the successful implementation of a pervious planning grant plan or for communities that have never receive an planning grant before.